How Taiwan is beating COVID-19 without closing schools or workplaces. Can Canada do the same? | CBC News

 In early February, the government announced a mask rationing system where everyone gets a certain number of masks per week.
 That number per person was bumped up in early March to three per adult per week, and five per child under 13 per week.
 People can pick up their masks on designated days of the week, depending on their health card number.

-In Canada, a shortage of masks had health care professionals sounding alarms weeks ago.
-Now, hospitals are keeping a closer eye on medical supplies like masks because equipment has gone missing.
+In Canada, a shortage of masks had health care professionals sounding the alarm weeks ago.
+Now, some hospitals are keeping a closer eye on medical supplies, such as masks, because equipment has gone missing.

 Dining during the pandemic

-In Taiwan, restaurants are open for business and the Lin family is still able to indulge a night out occasionally.
+In Taiwan, restaurants are open for business, and the Lin family is still able to indulge in a night out occasionally.

 'I really feel like we dropped the ball'

-In addition to regular public service announcements broadcast and available on the internet, the government is also cracking down on false information.
-People found to be spreading fake news about the epidemic could be fined up to the equivalent of about $142,000 Cdn.
+In addition to regular public service announcements broadcast and available on the internet, the Taiwanese government is also cracking down on false information.
+People found to be spreading fake news about the pandemic could be fined up to the equivalent of about $142,000 Cdn.

 "What we have done is working," said Wu.
 "Taiwan's experience is a successful one."

-Taiwan still has relatively few cases compared to Canada and, according to Dr. Ho, that's because of their fast response.
+Taiwan still has relatively few COVID-19 cases compared to Canada and, according to Dr. Ho, that's because of its fast response.

 "There's no magic to it," she said.
-"It's just isolation and quarantining."
-"I think epidemic control is like a race to see who gets the upper hand, the people or the virus."
+"It's just isolation and quarantining. think epidemic control is like a race to see who gets the upper hand: the people or the virus."

-"I really feel like we dropped the ball and again if I let myself think about that too much I get on the worry train," she said.
-"It's done but it's disappointing and I hope we can learn some really big lessons from how other places handled this and how we did not."
+"I really feel like we dropped the ball," she said.
+"It's done, but it's disappointing, and I hope we can learn some really big lessons from how other places handled this and how we did not."

 With files by Jenny Cowley